 Feed every spring with a balanced granular plant food.

-After the first flowers have finished – especially with early flowering perennials – cut back the faded flower stems to ground level and give them a good feed with a liquid plant food – this may encourage a second flush of flowers.
+After the first flowers have finished cut back the faded flower stems to ground level and give them a good feed with a liquid plant food .
+This may encourage a second flush of flowers, especially with early flowering perennials.

-After flowering, cut back the faded flower stems to ground level, unless you want to collect seed for future sowing or want the plants to self seed.
-In which case, cut down the stems after the seed has been collected or shed.
+After flowering you can cut back the faded flower stems to ground level.
+If you want to collect seed from them, cut down the stems after the seed has been collected or shed.